Presque Isle, Maine: Name and incorporation

 Originally known as Fairbanks for its founder Dennis Fairbanks, Presque Isle was settled in 1828 on land that was unknown to be part of British North America (Canada) or the United States.
 The Aroostook War broke out in 1838 because of boundary disputes between the two countries, which were resolved in 1842 by the Webster-Ashburton Treaty.
 The township was incorporated from Plantations F, G and H on April 4, 1859, as Presque Isle, derived from the French term for peninsula (presqu'île), as the courses of the Aroostook River and Presque Isle Stream form a peninsula.
 In 1864, Fairmount Cemetery was established in the south of Presque Isle to accommodate Union soldiers returning from the Civil War.
-In 1883, the town of Maysville was annexed.

-On January 1, 1940, Presque Isle was incorporated as a city.
+The town of Maysville was annexed in 1883.
+Presque Isle was incorporated as a city on January 1, 1940.

 Industry, agriculture and transportation

 Lumbering and early industries

 The first industry to form in Presque Isle was the lumber industry.
 By the 1880s, industry included two lumbermills, a gristmill, a wool carding mill, a furniture factory, a carriage factory and a tinware factory.